magpiemodel/magpiemodel.github.io/_tutorials/t11_changeInputs.md

 actually occur in the `default.cfg`, but instead the starting script should introduce them to the loaded cfg object.

+Add a MAgPIE start script here:
+`scripts/start/projects/name_of_your_script.R`

+Solution:
 ``` r
 # |  (C) 2008-2020 Potsdam Institute for Climate Impact Research (PIK)
 # |  authors, and contributors see CITATION.cff file.
 This file is part